28 Travel Gifts for Backpackers

-We love the colorful options from EccoloWorld.
+We love the colourful options from EccoloWorld.

-13. A six pack
+13. A six-pack

 This is one for the backpacker-gifting-the-backpacker.
-You’ll find that a good beer is the social catalyst needed to get out of the shy-shell and help break the ice when meeting the inevitably many people during a trip.
+You’ll find that a good beer is a social catalyst needed to get out of the shy-shell and help break the ice when meeting the inevitably many people during a trip.
 So if you want to treat your fellow backpackers in your hostel, a box of “goon” or a pack of beer should do the trick.